camille-hdl/website/content/blog/regular-expressions-theory-tools/index.md

 * [iHateRegex](https://ihateregex.io/) lets you visualize your regex as a graph, which illustrates well its automaton origin.
 * [regex101](https://regex101.com/) is an interactive regex editor which does a good job explaining what your expression does, and lets you choose your engine (PCRE, JavaScript, and more).
+* [extendsclass](https://extendsclass.com/regex-tester.html) has a regexp tester and visualizer.
 * [regular-expressions.info](https://www.regular-expressions.info/) provides useful documentation.

 ## A bit of History